eurostat/quantile/README.md

 **Description/Algorithm**

-Nine quantile algorithms are made available, as discussed in Hyndman and Fan's article (see [references](#References)):
+Nine quantile algorithms are made available, as discussed in Hyndman and Fan's, and Cunnane's articles (see [references](#References)):

 | `type` |                    description
 |:------:|:--------------------------------------------------------------